Retiab/CoinWave/README.md

 🌟 Our Features

-Explore the powerful features that make CoinWave the go-to solution for memecoin trading:
+&5Explore the powerful features that make CoinWave the go-to solution for memecoin trading:

 💸 Fund Distribution
 Distribute SOL evenly across multiple wallets to generate activity and enable micro-buys.